Tencent-Hunyuan/HunyuanVision/README.md

 ### Advanced Multimodal Thinking

-Hunyuan-Vision-1.5 offers more advanced thinking-with-image capabilities that support deeper multimodal understanding and reasoning with a "thinking with images" paradigm.
+Hunyuan-Vision-1.5 offers more advanced thinking-with-image capabilities that support deeper multimodal understanding and reasoning with a "thinking on images" paradigm.
 Our model is optimized to use various extra tools to help the thinking process by modifying input images (crop/zoom-in, drawing points/lines/boxes, etc.) or acquiring additional knowledge via web search.

 <div style="max-height:500px; overflow-y:auto;">
   <img src="./assets/demo-thinking-with-images.jpg" alt="Long Image">